klephron/mals-test/README.md

 python scripts/normalize_repobench-c.py
 ```

-## Run one normalized project through an LSP server
+## Run test for normalized project

 The Go runner expects one normalized project directory after the flags.
 The directory must contain `completion.json` and `root/`.